SandyThomson/Java-Training/answers/chapter8.md

   6. Erm, the feature of defining an interface, and then implementing it many times.
 Is this a trick question?

   7. In theory, no limit to either.
-However in reality, a class can't implement more than 65535 interfaces (soure: SO)
+However in reality, a class can't implement more than 65535 interfaces (source: SO)

   8. Interfaces can be extended by other interfaces